-Azolla plants produce spores that disperse with wind, but the most common form of azolla spread occurs through plant fragments moving in water or clinging to the feet or feathers of birds and by boats, trailers and equipment used in infested waters.
-When using water facilities such ponds, lakes, rivers; make sure all clothing, boats, trailers, and any related equipment are free of plant material prior to leaving.
-Clean and flush watercrafts to rid them of any plant contaminants.
+Azolla plants produce spores that disperse with the wind, but the most common form of Azolla spread occurs through plant fragments moving in water or clinging to the feet or feathers of birds and by boats, trailers, and equipment used in infested waters.
+When using water facilities such as ponds, lakes, rivers; make sure all clothing, boats, trailers, and any related equipment are free of plant material prior to leaving.
+Clean and flush watercraft to rid them of any plant contaminants.
 Nutrient availability in the sediment will feed its growth.
 Colonies typically enlarge rapidly during the warmer months and diminish during the colder seasons.
 Early intervention and management to avoid large invasions is the best prevention.

 Dyes and colorants reduce aquatic plant growth by limiting sunlight penetration and reducing photosynthesis.
-Pond dyes have been helpful preventing azolla proliferation.
+Pond dyes have been helpful in preventing Azolla proliferation.

 When used carefully according to the label instruction, aquatic herbicides can be safe and effective management tools.
-The products that have been successful in treating Azolla are Shore-Klear, Sonar AS and Sonar RTU, Reward, Weedtrine D, and Clipper.
+The products that have been successful in treating Azolla are Shore-Klear, Sonar AS and Sonar RTU, Reward, Weedtrine D, Clipper SC, and Propeller.
 A nonionic surfactant Cygnet Plus should be mixed in solution with herbicides when plants are treated.

 Reward is a registered diquat label for aquatic use.
-This contact algaecide and herbicide quickly and effectively kills filamentous algae and all plant cells.
+This contact algaecide and herbicide quickly and effectively kill filamentous algae and all plant cells.

 Weedtrine D is a contact, non-volatile herbicide for use in controlling submersed and floating aquatics weeds.
 Weedtrine-D has rapid absorption and herbicide action.

-Clipper is a broad spectrum, fast acting contact algaecide/herbicide.
+Propeller is a broad spectrum, fast acting contact algaecide/herbicide.
 It comes in a water dispersible granule that mixes with water to be sprayed or pour.
-Clipper should be applied to actively growing plants or algal blooms.
+Propeller should be applied to actively growing plants or algal blooms.